St Kilda, Victoria: Music

 St Kilda has a vibrant music scene that has produced many notable bands and artists.
 During the late 1970s, it became a hotbed of dark, noisy post-punk, pioneered by locals bands The Birthday Party (featuring Nick Cave and Rowland S. Howard), The Moodists and Crime & the City Solution.
 These and other groups such as Hunters & Collectors regularly played at the Crystal Ballroom, one of the city's most iconic venues.
 Paul Kelly, Tex Perkins, Fred Negro, and dozens of other independent musicians have also called St Kilda home at some point.
+The scene of this era is documented in Unplugged in St Kilda, a 2022 interview podcast produced by Sally Moore for the St Kilda Historical Society..
 Prominent local music venues include the Palais Theatre for larger concerts, the Esplanade Hotel (commonly known as "The Espy"), the Prince of Wales Hotel for larger gigs and DJ's (and backpackers), The George Public Bar on Saturday afternoons, and the St Kilda Bowls Club.